Nom-nom-hub/flash-install/README.md

 ## How It Works

 1. **Dependency Resolution**: Parses lockfiles to determine exact dependencies
+2. **Workspace Detection**: Identifies workspace packages in monorepos (when enabled)
-2. **Cache Check**: Checks if dependencies are in the global cache
+3. **Cache Check**: Checks if dependencies are in the global cache
-3. **Snapshot Check**: Checks if a valid `.flashpack` snapshot exists
+4. **Snapshot Check**: Checks if a valid `.flashpack` snapshot exists
+5. **Memory Optimization**: Configures memory limits and batch sizes based on system capabilities
-4. **Installation**: If no cache or snapshot is available, installs dependencies using the package manager
+6. **Installation**: If no cache or snapshot is available, installs dependencies using the package manager
+7. **Workspace Installation**: Installs workspace packages in dependency order (when enabled)
+8. **Streaming Operations**: Uses streaming for file operations to minimize memory footprint
-5. **Caching**: Adds newly installed packages to the cache
+9. **Caching**: Adds newly installed packages to the cache with optional compression
-6. **Integrity Verification**: Validates package checksums against npm registry
+10. **Integrity Verification**: Validates package checksums against npm registry
-7. **Snapshotting**: Creates a `.flashpack` snapshot with fingerprinting for future use
+11. **Snapshotting**: Creates a `.flashpack` snapshot with fingerprinting for future use
-8. **Plugin Execution**: Runs plugins at various lifecycle hooks
+12. **Plugin Execution**: Runs plugins at various lifecycle hooks

 ## Plugin System